 I should state right off the bat that people don’t really celebrate Halloween in France.
 The French simply don’t register it on their calendar radar, the way we do in North America.

 That would be way too commercial and quite “unFrench”.
-That being said, a little dive into history shows that the origins of Halloween are a lot closer to old-world France than you might expect.
+That being said, a little dive into French history shows that the origins of Halloween are a lot closer to old-world France than you might expect.

 i) Celtic origins

 Halloween actually isn’t a “new” American tradition, but a very old one.
 It comes from the Celtic Pagan celebration of Samhain in Ireland, Scotland, Wales, and wait for it, France.
-The Celts were spread out across the Isles and Western Europe from before the time of the Roman Empire.
+The Celtic Gaul tribes were spread out across Western Europe and the British isles from before the days of the Roman Empire.

 For 7 days they would celebrate and rub shoulders with the dead, with the Druids conducting of the festivities.
 (Just imagine Asterix and Obelix celebrating with Getafix officiating.)
 It was also the start of the Celtic New Year.

 Since it was such an important holiday for the Celts, the Romans could not just get rid of it.
 In the 9th century, the Roman Catholic Church converted Samhain into a Christian holiday, in an effort to convert the Celts to Catholicism.

 The old Irish tale of Jack-o-lantern then took over.
 As the tale goes, the devil appears to old drunkard Jack, while he was in a tavern, and claims his soul.
 Jack asks the devil to offer him a drink, a last drink before leaving for hell.
 The devil accepts and turns into a sixpence coin.
 Jack grabs it and immediately puts it in his purse.